2022 Filing for Office

 - a resident of the Municipality of Anchorage, and

-- a qualified voter of the Municipality of Anchorage and the State of Alaska,
+- a qualifed voter of the Municipality of Anchorage and the State of Alaska,

 - among other specific qualifications.

-There are very specific steps you must take in order to appear on the Regular Municipal Election ballot as a candidate for office.
-Municipal and state requirements for filing for municipal office are detailed below.
+There are very specific steps you must take in order to appear on the Regular Municipal Election ballot as a canddiate for office.
+Municipal and state requirements for filing for Municipal office are detailed below.

-2021 FILING PACKETS Filing packets will be posted on this site on or around December 1, 2020.
+Filing packets will be posted on this site on or around December 1, 2021.

 AMC 28.30.020 - Qualifications of candidates for service area board of supervisors; declaration of candidacy required.

-- File your Declaration of Candidacy along with your POFD Statement with the Municipal Clerk's Office.
-The first day to file for office is on Friday, January 15, 2021, at 8:00 a.m.
+2. File your Declaration of Candidacy along with your POFD Statement with the Municipal Clerk's Office.
+The first day to file for office is on Friday, January 15, 2021, starting at 8:00 a.m.
 The last day to file for office is on Friday, January 29, 2021, by 5:00 p.m.

 Please contact the Alaska Public Offices Commission (APOC) directly by calling (907) 276-4176 with any questions regarding the state requirements listed below.